practicajs/practica/docs/blog/crucial-tests/index.md

 Here are a handful of examples that might open your mind to a whole new class of risks and tests

+_Side note: I've just released a comprehensive testing course that I've been working on for two years. 🎁 It's now on sale, but only for the month of July.
+Check it out at [testjavascript.com](https://testjavascript.com/)_

+## **Test Examples**

 ## 🧟‍♀️ The zombie process test

 **👉What & so what? -** In all of your tests, you assume that the app has already started successfully, lacking a test against the initialization flow.
 This is a pity because this phase hides some potential catastrophic failures: First, initialization failures are frequent - many bad things can happen here, like a DB connection failure or a new version that crashes during deployment.
 For this reason, runtime platforms (like Kubernetes and others) encourage components to signal when they are ready (see [readiness probe](https://komodor.com/learn/kubernetes-readiness-probes-a-practical-guide/#:~:text=A%20readiness%20probe%20allows%20Kubernetes,on%20deletion%20of%20a%20pod.)).
 Errors at this stage also have a dramatic effect over the app health - if the initialization fails and the process stays alive, it becomes a 'zombie process'.
 In this scenario, the runtime platform won't realize that something went bad, forward traffic to it and avoid creating alternative instances.
 Besides exiting gracefully, you may want to consider logging, firing a metric, and adjusting your /readiness route.
 Does it work? only test can tell!